marcelv3612/marcelv3612/README.md

 - I'm currently working at Accamar as a senior consultant / full stack web developer helping the clients of Adastra to succeed.
 - Recently, I have been working with [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Node](https://nodejs.org/).
-- Previously, I worked on open source projects such as EclipseLink and specialized in developing new libraries, e.g. https://stackoverflow.com/a/33074344/3832336
+- Previously, I worked on open source projects such as EclipseLink and specialized in developing new, popular libraries used in all Oracle WebLogic and IBM Websphere servers all over the world, e.g. https://stackoverflow.com/a/33074344/3832336 https://bugs.eclipse.org/bugs/show_bug.cgi?id=463173
 - I speak fluent/native english, russian, czech et un petit francaise., haitian creole and english.
 Right now, I'm learning italian.
 - I studied at University of Queensland, Australia, Prague University of Economics and Business, Czech Republic, and Charles University, Czech Republic.
 - I also possess rich foundation in the knowledge about blockchain technologies and algorithmic trading.